Rise Against Hunger

 Rise Against Hunger is an international hunger relief non-profit organization that coordinates the packaging and distribution of food and other aid to people in developing nations.
-It was founded as Stop Hunger Now in1998 by Ray Buchanan, and John Hewitt.
+It was founded as Stop Hunger Now in 1998 by Ray Buchanan and John Hewitt.
 Rise Against Hunger mobilizes more than 400,000 volunteers each year to package meals for people in need around the globe.

 History

-Rise Against Hunger was formed as Stop Hunger Now in 1998 by Ray Buchanan a United Methodist Minister, and John Hewitt, a tax expert and entrepreneur.
+Rise Against Hunger was formed as Stop Hunger Now in 1998 by Ray Buchanan, a United Methodist Minister, and John Hewitt, a tax expert and entrepreneur.
 It aims to end global hunger by engaging local volunteers.
-The organisation began its meal packaging program in 2005.
-The organisational mission is stated as: "Rise Against Hunger is driven by the vision of a world without hunger.
+The organization began its meal packaging program in 2005.
+The organizational mission is stated as: "Rise Against Hunger is driven by the vision of a world without hunger.
 [Its] mission is to end hunger in our lifetime by providing food and life-changing aid to the world’s most vulnerable and creating a global commitment to mobilize the necessary resources."

 Areas of focus

-Rise Against Hunger aims to end hunger through four pathways: nourishing lives, responding to emergencies, empowering communities and growing the movement.
+Rise Against Hunger aims to end hunger through four pathways: nourishing lives, responding to emergencies, empowering communities, and growing the movement.

 Nourishing lives

 Rise Against Hunger supports safety net programs for nourishment and skills training to help the world's most vulnerable navigate the difficult journey out of poverty.
-Rise Against Hunger partners with schools in order to promote and incentivize increased attendance.
+Rise Against Hunger partners with schools to promote and incentivize increased attendance.
 Additionally, Rise Against Hunger works to partner with vocational education and clinics in order to support adults learning new trades and encourage healthy lifestyles.

 Responding to emergencies

 Rise Against Hunger responds to emergencies.
-In times of floods, droughts or political unrest, the organization aims to provide food.
-Access to food, wages and market systems are often destroyed in times of emergency.
-Rise Against Hunger works with its in-country partner organizations in order to address the immediate needs in the wake of crisis.
+In times of floods, droughts, or political unrest, the organization aims to provide food.
+Access to food, wages, and market systems are often destroyed in times of emergency.
+Rise Against Hunger works with its in-country partner organizations to address the immediate needs in the wake of crisis.
 Each year Rise Against Hunger reserves 10% of its projected meals to respond to crisis situations.
-Official Rise Against Hunger responses include Hurricane Dorian in 2019, the Venezuelan refugee crisis, Hurricanes Harvey and Irma in 2017, 2016 Hurricane Matthew, Syrian conflict, South Sudanese conflict and 2010 Haiti earthquake.
+Official Rise Against Hunger responses include Hurricane Dorian in 2019, the Venezuelan refugee crisis, Hurricanes Harvey and Irma in 2017, 2016 Hurricane Matthew, the Syrian conflict, the South Sudanese conflict and the 2010 Haiti earthquake.

 Empowering communities

 In order to create long-term solutions to hunger and poverty, Rise Against Hunger works to empower communities through agricultural and income-generating initiatives.
-It works to increase agricultural production and incomes through programs that promote improved farming methods, business skills and market access.
-Farmers, one of the most food insecure populations in the world, are given access to quality seeds and fertilizers to increase agricultural production and diversify their crops.
-Rise Against Hunger supports vocational training to help at-risk individuals increase their earning potentials and gain consistent access to food.
+It works to increase agricultural production and incomes through programs that promote improved farming methods, business skills, and market access.
+Farmers, one of the most food-insecure populations in the world, are given access to quality seeds and fertilizers to increase agricultural production and diversify their crops.
+Rise Against Hunger supports vocational training to help at-risk individuals increase their earning potential and gain consistent access to food.